Meta

 Browsers

-I use a custom search engine wrapper I made to allow for easily switching engines and a few quality of life improvements conducive to my workflow.
+I use a custom search engine router I made to allow for easily switching engines and a few quality-of-life improvements conducive to my workflow.
 I also usually roll with these extensions:

 Development